arcana-network/discussions/README.md

 # Arcana Auth Discussions

-Arcana Network Organization Level GitHub Discussions
+> **_NOTE:_**  This is a ✨ special ✨ repository that contains all the Arcana Network organizational level discussions.